Nectivio/65C02-Tool/README.md

 # 65C02 Computer Interactive Diagnostic Tool

 This is an interactive diagnostic tool for 65C02 based hobby computers including the [Ben Eater 6502 computer](https://eater.net/6502).
-The code runs on an Arduino Mega (or similar) platform, and can be interacted with using a standard serial terminals or the Arduino Serial Monitor.
+The code runs on an Arduino Mega (or similar) platform, and can be interacted with using a standard serial terminal or the Arduino Serial Monitor.

 ## Features

 This tool allows you to do the following:

-- Temporarily disable the 65C02 processor in place allowing this tool (or something else) to use the address and data buses
+- Temporarily disable the 65C02 processor in place, allowing this tool (or something else) to use the address and data buses
 - Reprogram the EEPROM without removing it from the circut
 - Monitor the address and data buses in real time AND decode/disassemble the instructions (at clock speeds up to 10 kHz)
 - Reset the 65C02
 - Generate a clock signal at a configurable frequency from 1 Hz all the way up to 4 MHz
-- Measure the frequency of an external clock running at <50 kHz
+- Measure the frequency of an external clock running at <100 kHz
-- Read any RAM or ROM value while the 65C02 is executing code
+- Read any RAM or ROM value at any address while the 65C02 is executing code
 - Write to any RAM address or I/O device register while the 65C02 is executing code

 ## Getting Started